 “I have been taking care of Reds players and front office personnel for almost 19 years,” Dr. Cleves says.
 “And if a player or coach isn’t feeling well at game time, I’ll check in on them before they take the field.”

 On game days, or any day, Dr. Cleves is always available to help Reds players with their medical needs.

 TriHealth also helps keep Reds team members healthy with the RedsFit workplace wellness program.
 The program was launched in 2009 and includes an annual wellness fair with blood screenings and functional assessments for the approximately 200 year-round Reds team members in Cincinnati.
 The program is so successful that it’s been copied by other MLB teams.

 During blood work screenings, TriHealth has caught people who needed immediate medical attention.
 Had they not gotten to a specialist right away, they might not be here today.
 Every health fair has saved one or two lives.

 With TriHealth’s assistance, the health fairs have featured motivational speakers, including Rulon Gardner, a former Olympic wrestler who was also a contestant on The Biggest Loser.

 In addition to the health fairs, RedsFit offers free or inexpensive exercise classes such as yoga, tai chi, resistance training and circuit training as well as lunch-and-learn sessions on a variety of health and wellness topics.

 The program also offers a clubhouse call twice a month, where a TriHealth doctor comes to see team members for whatever medical need they might have.
-“Whether they have a sore throat or cold, rash or cough, or want a blood pressure check, the doctor will take care of it,” Mangas-Coon says.
+Around 98 percent of team members take part in RedsFit, some of whom have never joined an exercise program before.